freeCodeCamp/freeCodeCamp/guide/english/r/objects/index.md

 1. To create an R object, choose a name and then use the less-than symbol, `<`, followed by a minus sign,  `-`, to save data into it.
 This combination looks like an arrow, `<-`.
 R will make an object, give it your name, and store in it whatever follows the arrow.
 You can also use the '=' sign, but this is a less common method to assign a value to an object and generally frowned upon.
+There is one function named `assign` in R, which can also be used as an assignment operator.

 2. When the user calls the object in the console it provides the output on the next line.
 For example: